stac-utils/pystac-client/README.md

 print(f"{mysearch.matched()} items found")
 ```

-The `get_items` function returns an iterator for looping throught he returned items.
+The `get_items` function returns an iterator for looping through he returned items.

 ```
 for item in mysearch.get_items():